Aliaghajpl/BestNew/meeting_notes/2017-10/oct10.md

 ## Next steps

  - Improve paper with a robotics venue in mind (All)
- - Partial handover of code next week (Cristian)
+ - Prepare for partial handover of code next week, including installation instructions and list of things to be done (Cristian)
  - Write down different suggestions for problem definitions and demo scenarios (Petter)